-Fort Tigne is more than a coastal tower; its purpose was to complement the fortifications protecting Marsamxett, the northern section of the Great Harbour.
-It was built in 1792 on Dragut Point, the site where in 1565 Dragut placed the Ottoman artillery to hit Fort St. Elmo and where he was mortally injured.
+Fort Tigne was built in 1792 (after the visit by Colt Hoare) to complement the fortifications protecting Marsamxett.
+It stands on Dragut Point, the site where in 1565 Dragut placed part of the Ottoman artillery to hit Fort St. Elmo and where he was mortally wounded.

 Fort Chambray on Gozo

 Fort Chambray was built in 1749 by Charles de Chambray, Governor of Gozo, to protect the site where ships from Malta moored and possibly to develop a new town (this explains why the fortress occupies such a large area).
 Fort Chambray was abandoned for a long time and it eventually housed a hospital for the mentally ill.